hafsa18salam11-star/LinkedList-Stack-Visualizer/README.md

 Every node also shows its memory address, which helps users understand how nodes are connected in memory.

 ## Built With
-- Java,
+- Java
-- Data Structures,
+- Data Structures
 - Object Oriented Programming.

 ## Team

-- Hafsa,
+- Hafsa
 - Aiman.